 |If you turn your phone 90 degrees

-this printable pdf is the best way to
+this printable pdf is a good way to

 read my Easter Talk on a Cell Phone

 "On Easter, we celebrate the gift of victory over every fall we have ever experienced, every sorrow we have ever known, every discouragement we have ever had, every fear we have ever faced -- to say nothing of our resurrection from death and forgiveness for our sins.
 That victory is available to us because of events that transpired on a weekend like this, two millennia ago in Jerusalem...

 "That first Easter sequence of Atonement and Resurrection constitutes the most consequential moment, the most generous gift, the most excruciating pain, and the most majestic manifestation of pure love ever in the history of the world.
 Jesus, the Only Begotten Son of God, suffered, died, and rose from death so that He could, like lightning in a summer storm, grasp us as we fall, hold us with His might, and lift us to eternal life."